mother-of-all-self-hosting/ansible-role-send/docs/configuring-send.md

 Take a look at:

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
-You can override settings (even those that don't have dedicated playbook variables) using the `joplin_server_environment_variables_additional_variables` variable
+You can override settings (even those that don't have dedicated playbook variables) using the `send_environment_variables_additional_variables` variable

-For a complete list of Joplin Server's config options that you could put in `joplin_server_environment_variables_additional_variables`, see its [environment variables](https://github.com/laurent22/joplin/blob/dev/packages/server/src/env.ts).
+For a complete list of Joplin Server's config options that you could put in `send_environment_variables_additional_variables`, see its [environment variables](https://github.com/laurent22/joplin/blob/dev/packages/server/src/env.ts).

 ## Installing